Back to blog

 The math: 20 new reviews per day, at an average of 30 seconds per response across all priorities, equals 10 minutes.
 Not 10 hours.
 Ten minutes.

-For games with 50+ reviews per day, this workflow still works, but you will want AI-assisted drafts to maintain the pace.
-At that volume, you are not writing responses.
-You are reviewing and approving them.
+For games with 50+ reviews per day, this workflow still works, but you'll want AI-assisted drafts to keep up.
+At that volume, you're not writing responses.
+You're reviewing and approving them.

 When to break the system